KognitysPlayhouse/AutoFFToggle/README.md

 # AutoFFToggle
- Simple plugin that turns on Friendly Fire at the end of the round and turns it back on at the start of the next.
+ Simple plugin that turns on Friendly Fire at the end of the round and turns it back off at the start of the next.